Course Outline

 1 Demonstrate skill and growth in self-reflection and self-awareness.
 Creative and critical thinker

-2 Identify and critically analyse therapeutic communication skills and ethical practice within a counselling context.
+2 Identify and critically analyse therapeutic communication skills and ethical practice within a counselling context for the promotion of health and wellbeing.
 Knowledgeable

 Ethical